 The Ombudsman found no evidence that the member obtained an advantage for themselves or the charitable organisation.
-The Ombudsman took into pages in the councillor G's membership of the charitable organisation gave rise to a personal interest, their membership alone did not give rise to a prejudicial interest.
+The Ombudsman took into eggesideration that, whilst Councillor G's membership of the charitable organisation gave rise to a personal interest, their membership alone did not give rise to a prejudicial interest.